Travel To Tokyo - frequently asked questions

 How do I find my school?

-Find your school by searching the school postcode, if you don't know it you can ask your teacher or look it up online.
+Find your school by searching the school postcode (please ensure to use a space between the two parts), if you don't know it you can ask your teacher or look it up online.
 If your postcode isn't working, try just the first half of the postcode.
 If that doesn’t bring up your school either, please contact us.

 How do I log my activity?